• Skip to primary navigation

 • It is also available online at Amazon or in most Asian markets.

-• To increase the spice level, add more Gochujang paste (Paid Affiliate Link) to your kimchi mixture.
+• To increase the spice level, add more Gochujang paste [paid link] to your kimchi mixture.

 3. To make a vegetarian kimchi, or to buy fewer specialty ingredients, you can replace fish sauce with and equal amount of soy sauce.